Sidebar

 - The University’s announcement of a closure or reduced operations due to weather or other public emergency, under the Administrative Policy: Campus and Building Closing, if as a consequence of the announcement an employee is unable to work; or an employee's need to care for a family member whose school or place of care has been closed due to weather or other public emergency.

-- prohibited from working by the employer due to health concerns related to the potential transmission of a communicable illness related to the public emergency; or
+- prohibited from working by the University due to health concerns related to the potential transmission of a communicable illness related to the public emergency; or

-- seeking or awaiting the results of a diagnostic test for, or a medical diagnosis of, a communicable disease related to the public emergency, and such employee has been exposed to a communicable disease or the employee's employer has requested a test or diagnosis.
+- seeking or awaiting the results of a diagnostic test for, or a medical diagnosis of, a communicable disease related to a public emergency, and such employee has been exposed to a communicable disease or the University has requested a test or diagnosis.

 - An employee’s absence due to the need to make funeral arrangements, attend a funeral service or memorial, or address financial or legal matters that arise after the death of a family member.